 that announced modern stand-up comedy.

-character creating and comedy writing:
+changes in comedy character creating and comedy writing:

 Lenny Bruce, Jonathan Winters and Mort Sahl began what would immediately be taken